-Muddiest Point Tickets: Each week (except the 1st day of class and test weeks), you are to write out one point from lecture or the readings that you found confusing or would like to discuss further.
-You will submit your muddy point via Quercus before the end of the day that Thursday (by 11:59pm).
+Muddiest Point Tickets: Each week (except the 1st day of class, reading week, and the activity only week), you are to write out one point from lecture or the readings that you found confusing or would like to discuss further.
+You will submit your muddy point via Quercus before the end of the day that Friday (by 11:59pm).
 These will be marked for completion only, but it must be clear that your point related to the topic being discussed in class that week for you to receive a mark.
-If you are not able to attend synchronous sessions to share your point, that is fine, but please still come up with one and submit this.
+If you are not able to attend inperson/synchronous sessions to share your point, that is fine, but please still come up with one and submit this.
 You may also skip 1 week - so you can decide to not write a muddy point for one of the lectures.
-This means that you will submit a total of 7 muddy point tickets.
+This means that you will submit a total of 8 muddy point tickets.

 Final Paper: For this course, you will have to complete a final assignment.
+You will have the option of one of two assignments to choose from:

-For this assignment, you will develop a scale to measure a psychological construct of interest.
+Option 1: For this assignment, you will develop a scale to measure a psychological construct of interest.
 This measure must have multiple items on it and be hypothesized to measure multiple factors.
 You will explain how you will develop the measure, determine reliability and validity, how many factors you expect to emerge, and how you will statistically determine these.

 Outline: Before submitting the final paper, you will submit an outline.
 This will allow you to get feedback on your scale idea and process for developing the scale.
 For the outline, you must include a description of the construct you are measuring, hypotheses about what factors will emerge, some example items for each factor, and bullet point summary of how you will validate the measuring.
-This should be about 1.5-2 pages, double-spaced.
-Do not go over the 2 page limit - we will stop reading past this point.
+This should be about 3 pages, double-spaced.
+Do not go over the 3 page limit - we will stop reading past this point.

 Final Paper: The final paper should include an introductory paragraph where you describe this psychological construct and why it is important to measure, 1-2 paragraphs explaining how you will develop it, making reference to the final scale (the entire final scale should be included in the appendix), 1-2 paragraphs explaining how you validated the scale, determined the constructs, and determined reliability, and 1-2 paragraphs reiterating the theoretical and practical implications of creating this scale.
-This should be a total of 5-6 pages, double-spaced.
+This should be a total of 6 pages, double-spaced.
 Do not go over the 6-page limit - we will not read past this point.